TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_WhatsThePoint.md

 2. **"[Agile" Anti-Patterns](./Agile_AntiPatterns.md):** when software engineers, product people and designers all work at loggerheads to each other, it all goes belly up.
 And even more so when the ways we strategise and plan *aren't* agile.
 3. **[Valuable agility](./Agile_Value.md):** conversely, when software, product and design collaborate properly, it's possible to navigate the Digital Realm* not only safely, but in ways that put you way ahead of the competition.

-\* The Digital Realm is like the Quantum Realm from Ant-Man but with *a lot more meetings*.
+\* Think of the Digital Realm as being like the Quantum Realm from Ant-Man but with *a lot more meetings*.

 ## Upon whose bandwagon am I jumping?

 Why - Dave Thomas's of course...
 He famously\* declared "[Agile is dead](https://youtu.be/a-BOSpxYJ9M?si=m5g_B7sa9_wK06cp)" in 2015, and that opened a door that a great many others have jumped through.
-A large cohort of these folks seem to be computer programmers who don't like meetings (more in the [next one](./Agile_AntiPatterns.md)), but it also stirred up a good few of Dave's fellow manifesto signatories and fellow travellers.
+A large cohort of these folks seem to be computer programmers who don't like meetings (more in the [next one](./Agile_AntiPatterns.md)), but it also stirred up a good few of the other "Agile Manifesto" signatories and fellow travellers.

 \* Famously *for a computer programmer* - Dave's not Taylor Swift, exactly.
 Indeed he's not even Sue Pollard.
 But his talk has had 1.4 million views.